DillonHammill/CytoExploreR/README.md

 <img src="man/figures/README-1.png" width="98%" style="display: block; margin: auto;" />

   - Dimensionality reduction is gaining popularity for analysis of high dimensional cytometry data.
-In the `Dimension Reduction` vignette we will demonstrate the use of `cyto_map` to produce PCA, tSNE, UMAP and EmbedSOM maps of cytometry data.
+In the `Dimensionality Reduction` vignette we will demonstrate the use of `cyto_map` to produce PCA, tSNE, UMAP and EmbedSOM maps of cytometry data.

 ## News